Brewery Engineering Program in CHME @ NMSU

 - Dr. Stephen Taylor (Brewing Fundamentals and Sensory Analysis)

 The Brewery Engineering Program is seeking collaborative relationships with individuals having expertise across all sectors of a brewing operation, from farm to table.
-At this time, the following individuals have made a commitment to participate in this endeavor:
+At this time, the following individuals have made a commitment to participate in this endeavor and are recognized as Affiliated Faculty:

 - Lance Lusk – MS Biochemistry; BS Biology